 Click Real-time Preview in the Dreamweaver status bar.

-You have options to preview your web pages in real-time in a browser, or on a device.
+You have options to preview your web pages in real-time in a browser.

 To preview your web pages in the browser, click any of the available browser options.